 - Sunlight.
-Your skin produces vitamin D when it's exposed to sunlight.
+Your child's skin produces vitamin D when it's exposed to sunlight.
 But children in developed countries tend to spend less time outdoors.
-They're also more likely to use sunscreen, which blocks the rays that trigger the skin's production of vitamin D.
+They're also more likely to use sunscreen, which blocks the sun's rays that trigger the skin's production of vitamin D.

 Problems with absorption